 Some of the leaves can look highly pixelated, a lot like the silver splash variety I outline below.
 Scindapsus pictus exotica plants also have stems that are quite thick.
 You can find exotica at local nurseries and online—and if you’re lucky, a big box store!

 4. Scindapsus pictus silver splash

 Scindapsus pictus silver splash is very easy to confuse with exotica if they aren’t sitting right next to each other.
 I mentioned that exotica sometimes has highly pixelated variegation, making it look a lot like silver splash.

 But the different between the two is clear when you look closely.
 They have a lot of silver on the leaves, and the silver almost fades into the green.
 There is less of a clear transition between silver and green.

 I haven’t personally ever seen one of these in a store or nursery, but they likely do pop up in nurseries occasionally.
 I got mine from a friend who got hers from another friend.
 To find one, I recommend looking online or checking local plant swap groups for cuttings.
-Check out my scindapsus silver splash post.
+Check out my scindapsus silver splash article.

-5. Scindapsus pictus silver lady variety
+5. Scindapsus pictus silver lady

 Silver lady looks a lot like exotica, but its leaves are much thinner, and it has less of a contrast between the green and silver.
 This variety is really rare and looks a lot like silver splash to me.

 I don’t own this variety and am waiting on my friend to decide to sell hers, lol.
 You will likely have the best luck finding this one either online or through local Facebook plant swap groups.